andrade-filipe/calculator-app/README.md

 # CalculatorApp - Front-End
-This is the Front-end for my Calculator Project, the back-end is in: https://github.com/andrade-filipe/calculator-back-end Front-end is made with Angular and has 3 components
+This is the Front-end for my Calculator Project, the back-end is in: https://github.com/andrade-filipe/calculator-back-end

+Front-end is made with Angular and has 4 main components
 ## 1. Calculator Component
 This component is used to organize the others, also is the parent for the other components, wich means that will use it to pass data with @Input and @Output decorators